- Sales of movable goods

 - an accountable dealer who has already applied the margin scheme to his or her supply of the goods (as described in VAT Information Leaflet 'Margin Scheme').

 Effectively, this means that neither the person who passed the goods to the auctioneer nor the auctioneer him/herself was entitled to claim a VAT input credit on the transaction.
-The auctioneer should take reasonable precautions to ensure that the goods qualify as auction scheme goods, as set out in the bullets points above.
+The auctioneer should take reasonable precautions to ensure that the goods qualify as auction scheme goods, as set out in the bullet points above.

 For example, the auctioneer receives €525 from the purchaser on sale of the goods and passes €500 to the seller.
 The auctioneer's margin in this instance is €25 tax inclusive.